 Efficiency is used to describe the energy that a certain system can extract and make useful from its energy source.
 Such systems include power plants, engines, and turbines.
 Any system that uses energy from a fuel or flow has a certain efficiency associated with it.

 The efficiency of coal and natural gas power plants range between 32% to 42%.
-If a power plant has an efficiency of 35% then, for every 100 J of heat from coal, only about 35 J become electricity, the other 65 J become heat.
+If a power plant has an efficiency of 35% then for every 100 J of heat from coal, about 35 J becomes electricity and the other 65 J becomes heat.
 This heat goes into making the atmosphere warmer, or perhaps a body of water like a river or lake.